deepankarranjandey/TestingCodes/README.md

-Java practice examples are present
+Java practice examples are added